The number of services today that allow you to quickly get online is stunning.

 Once you have a custom domain for your site, you then need to add the site to CloudFlare.
 If you don't already have a CloudFlare account, you can create one.
 After you create a new account, or login to your existing account, you can walk through the quick process of adding your site.
 The process takes four steps and about five minutes to complete.

 To get SSL on your site, you'll need to select one of the paid CloudFlare plans.
 All paid plans come with SSL support automatically.
+SSL is now included on all Plans.
 You don't need to buy or configure a SSL certificate seperately, we take care of that process for you automatically.
 As soon as you've finished configuring CloudFlare, we automatically add the SSL certificate and activate it for your account.

 CloudFlare automatically detects that your platform provider doesn't support SSL and defaults you to the Flexible SSL setup.
 This means that connections from a browser to CloudFlare will be encrypted via HTTPS, but connections from CloudFlare to the platform will pass over unencrypted HTTP.